MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 ## Configure hierarchy levels
 1. Choose the hierarchy level from the **Call data visibility** list to display team members for managers.
 You can choose up to a maximum of three levels.
 To learn more, see [understand hierarchy levels](#understand-hierarchy-levels).
-    A list of team members is displayed under **Team members and top performers** and updates every 24 hours to display the current active sellers in the manager's hierarchy.
-The list consists of team members added to the manager in Dynamics 365 and Azure Active Directory (AD), including team members who don't have access to conversation intelligence.
+    A list of team members is displayed under **Team members and top performers**.
+The list consists of team members who report to the manager in Dynamics 365 and Azure Active Directory (AD), including those who don't have access to conversation intelligence.
+    The application automatically updates the list every 24 hours and displays the current active team members in the manager's hierarchy.
     > [!div class="mx-imgBorder"]
     > ![Choose the hierarchy level](media/si-app-admin-configure-your-page-settings.png "Choose the hierarchy level")
 2. Save the configuration.